MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 ## Sharing Vulnerability

 Some say leaders need to hide their weaknesses and always appear on top of the situation.
 OK, Boomers.
-What we’re trying to establish here is an environment of safety, trust & cooperation, not an environment under authority of _the great leader_.
+What we’re trying to establish here is an environment of safety, trust & cooperation, not an environment under the authority of _the great leader_.
 In fact, leaders here need to be vulnerable **first** and **often**.

-_And don’t think this doesn’t apply to you._ In this environment, **a leader is simply the one currently most enthusiastic about the endeavour**.
+_And don’t think this doesn’t apply to you._ In this environment, **a leader is simply the one currently most enthusiastic about the endeavor**.
 You have probably at times been leading without even knowing.
-You need to be opening up, highlighting weaknesses and inviting for feedback.
+You need to be opening up, highlighting weaknesses, and inviting for feedback.
 Always asking questions like: "What am I missing?" and "What do you think?"

 This makes people feel appreciated & safe, knowing they’re in an environment where it’s ok to fail as long as you own up to it.
 It’s also an invitation to strengthen the connection because it sparks the listener into thinking: “How can I help?"

 ## Building Safety

 The key to building safety is understanding how obsessed some subconscious parts of our brain are with it.
 We don’t need just a hint or a signal of safety, we need those signals over and over again.
-Start building safety by actively inviting for input and valuing it.
+Start building safety by actively inviting input and valuing it.

 Overdo thank-yous.
 They’re not about the thing you’re thanking the person for - the thing might even be bad news.
 The thank yous are about affirming the relationship & showing appreciation; they are crucial signals of belonging that generate safety & motivation.